Akiya Collective

 "Having a dream of living in Japan wasn't quite enough as I had no idea how to make it a reality.
 I serendipitously found a random tweet from Michelle and ended up joining a summer and fall residency.
 I've learned enough about living in the countryside in Japan and the importance of community to decide that, yes, I *could* live here and enjoy my rural countryside life at the same time!
 We now own our own little home in Nagano :)

-With a growing group of chill, artistic community members, living in a small town is incredibly enjoyable."
+With a growing group of chill, artistic community members, living in a small town in Nagano is incredibly enjoyable and relaxing.
+The nature here is also amazing."

 apr-may 2025